stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

             flow = json.loads(flow[uid])
             saddr = flow['saddr']
             daddr = flow['daddr']
+            timestamp = flow['ts']
             srcip_obj = ipaddress.ip_address(saddr)
             dstip_obj = ipaddress.ip_address(daddr)
             if srcip_obj.is_private and dstip_obj.is_private:
                 # on a scale of 0 to 1, how confident you are of this evidence
                 confidence = 0.8
                 # how dangerous is this evidence? info, low, medium, high, critical?
-                threat_level = 'high'
+                threat_level = ThreatLevel.HIGH

                 # the name of your evidence, you can put any descriptive string here
+                # this is the type we just created
-                evidence_type = 'ConnectionToLocalDevice'
+                evidence_type = EvidenceType.CONNECTION_TO_LOCAL_DEVICE
                 # what is this evidence category according to IDEA categories
-                category = 'Anomaly.Connection'
+                category = IDEACategory.ANOMALY_CONNECTION
+                # which ip is the attacker here?
+                attacker = Attacker(
-                # which ip is the attacker here? the src or the dst?
+                            direction=Direction.SRC, # who's the attacker the src or the dst? attacker_type=IoCType.IP, # is it an IP? is it a domain? etc. value=saddr # the actual ip/domain/url of the attacker, in our case, this is the IP )
-                attacker_direction = 'srcip'
-                # what is the ip of the attacker?
-                attacker = saddr
+                victim = Victim(
+                            direction=Direction.SRC,
+                            victim_type=IoCType.IP,
+                            value=daddr,
+                        )
                 # describe the evidence
-                description = f'Detected a connection to a local device {daddr}' timestamp = datetime.datetime.now().strftime('%Y/%m/%d-%H:%M:%S')
+                description = f'A connection to a local device {daddr}'
-                # the crrent profile is the source ip, this comes in the msg received in the channel
+                # the current profile is the source ip,
+                # this comes in the msg received in the channel
+                # the profile this evidence should be in, should be the profile of the attacker
+                # because this is evidence that this profile is attacker others right?
-                profileid = msg['profileid']
+                profile = ProfileID(ip=saddr)
-                # Profiles are split into timewindows, each timewindow is 1h, this comes in the msg received in the channel
+                # Profiles are split into timewindows, each timewindow is 1h,
+                # this if of the timewindwo comes in the msg received in the channel
-                twid = msg['twid']
+                twid_number = int(

-                self.db.set_evidence(
-                    evidence_type, attacker_direction, attacker, threat_level,
-                    confidence, description, timestamp, category, profileid=profileid,
-                    twid=twid
+                    msg['twid'].replace("timewindow",'')
                     )
+                timewindow = TimeWindow(number=twid_number)
+                # how many flows formed this evidence?
+                # in the case of scans, it can be way more than 1
+                conn_count = 1
+                # list of uids of the flows that are part of this evidence
+                uid_list = [uid]
+                # no use the above info to create the evidence obj
+                evidence = Evidence(
+                                evidence_type=evidence_type,
+                                attacker=attacker,
+                                threat_level=threat_level,
+                                category=category,
+                                description=description,
+                                victim=victim,
+                                profile=profile,
+                                timewindow=timewindow,
+                                uid=uid_list,
+                                # when did this evidence happen? use the
+                                # flow's ts detected by zeek
+                                # this comes in the msg received in the channel
+                                timestamp=timestamp,
+                                conn_count=conn_count,
+                                confidence=confidence
+                            )
+                self.db.set_evidence(evidence)
 ```